The rules of the earliest fishing competitions were simple, catch food or die. But today...

 Big television business.
 The reason is simple.
 Production time for any drama program or documentary runs at an average ratio of 100:1.
 That is it takes 100 minutes of filming to make 1 minute of on air film.
 So if all TV programmes were drama or documentaries there would be a huge shortfall of film available.

 Live TV is 1:1.
 So live events fill in the space.
 Sport is a top live action source.
-But the space available for film is still growing, especially with the proliferation of TV station numbers.
+But the space available for programmes is still growing, especially with the proliferation of TV station numbers.
 So more and more sports outside the big ones such as football, golf, and tennis are appearing on screen.

 But for the participants in the sport, and the spectators whether they are watching it on-site or on TV, the game is being played under rules set down two and a half million years ago.
 The driving force to succeed embedded in our genes from way back then.